 -

 However, if you’re oily or acne-prone, results can vary.
-Some find that tallow helps rebalance oil production and calm inflammation.
+Some find tallow leaves their skin looking calmer and more balanced.
 Others may find it too heavy, especially if layered over comedogenic products.

 Tip: Always start with a patch test and use a pea-sized amount on damp skin to help with absorption.